TeaShull/PhytoBSA/README.md

 ## ./phytobsa analysis
-This command line argument allows the running of analysis independantly oh the automatic workflow.
+This command line argument allows the running of analysis independently oh the automatic workflow.
 This can make the fine tuning of analysis easier.

 ***Required***
-If running analysis seperately, these variables can't be set using the config.
+If running analysis separately, these variables can't be set using the config.
 - `-n, --name`:
   - Specify the name of the line you wish to analyze, which will be used to name output files.